esci (Estimation Statistics with Confidence Intervals)

-- ESCI in Excel for Introduction to the New Statistics (2016) – this version was released to accompany the new textbook and to help students learn the estimation approach to statistics.
+- ESCI in Excel for Introduction to the New Statistics (2016-2020) – this version was released to accompany the first edition of Introduction to the New Statistics.
 You can download this updated version for free from the book publisher’s website here.
 Or you can use these direct downloads:

 - ESCI for Chapters 3-8 (descriptive stats, normal distribution, t distribution, dance of the means, two independent group designs, simple paired designs, cohen’s d)